The Aircraft Attack

-Towards dusk, Conveyor was sailing in line abreast with RFA Regent (an ammunition and stores ship) and the flagship, HMS Hermes, each a mile apart.
+Towards dusk, Conveyor was sailing in line abreast the flagship, Hermes, each about a mile apart.
 Helicopters were being used to fly essential stores between the ships.
 One of Conveyor’s huge Chinook helicopters was off transporting helicopter spares to an outlying destroyer and a Wessex was transferring stores between Conveyor and Hermes.

-The second Aircraft Carrier HMS Invincible was several miles away providing air cover protected HMS Brilliant, the remaining ‘goalkeeper’.
+The second Aircraft Carrier HMS Invincible was several miles to the south providing air cover whilst protected by HMS Brilliant, the remaining ‘goalkeeper’.

-A few minutes later the aircraft popped up again, this time being detected by the small general purpose frigate HMS Ambuscade which alerted the flagship.
-And although the British ships then fired chaff to try and confuse the pilots' radar screens, the Argentinian pilots spotted a couple of aircraft carrier sized targets and fired their two 'Fire and Forget' Exocet missiles at the larger one before escaping.
+When the Argentine aircraft popped up again a few minutes later to locate targets, their radar signals were noticed by the small general-purpose frigate, HMS Ambuscade.
+Although the alerted British ships then fired chaff to try and confuse the pilots' radar systems, the pilots identified a couple of aircraft carrir sized hard targets and fired their two 'Fire and Forget' Exocet missiles at the larger one before escaping.

-The missiles were picked up on radar by HMS Ambuscade and the remaining ‘goalkeeper’, HMS Brilliant.
-From observations recorded on Ambuscade at the time, it has been possible to plot the path of the missiles.
-The Exocets came in at low level on autopilot heading straight for HMS Hermes indicating that the flagship had been correctly identified and targeted by the Argentinian pilots.
+The missiles were picked up on radar by Ambuscade and the remaining ‘goalkeeper’, HMS Brilliant.
+From observations recorded at the time, it has been possible to plot the path of the missiles.
+The Exocets flew in at low level on autopilot straight towards the position Hermes was last seen on the aircraft radar, indicating that the flagship had been correctly targeted by the Argentinian pilots.

 Next: A Ship will Die